bormaxi8080/osint-timeline/DRAFT.md

 Rusty Hog is a secret scanner built in Rust for performance, and based on TruffleHog which is written in Python: https://github.com/newrelic/rusty-hog

 HExHTTP is a tool designed to perform tests on HTTP headers and analyze the results to identify vulnerabilities and interesting behaviors: https://github.com/c0dejump/HExHTTP

+YogSec Search is a powerful and flexible search tool designed to fetch search results from Bing: https://github.com/yogsec/YogSec-Search

+DorkTerm is a terminal-themed web-based security tool designed to assist security researchers in performing Google Dork queries efficiently.
+The tool generates multiple Google Dork search queries for a given domain and opens them in new browser tabs to help identify potential vulnerabilities: https://github.com/yogsec/DorkTerm

+BugBoard: A comprehensive open-source cybersecurity tool for vulnerability detection and bug hunting: https://github.com/yogsec/BugBoard

+Web History Analysis is an advanced tool for classifying and categorizing URLs from browser history logs using machine learning techniques: https://github.com/yogsec/Web-History-Analysis

+Endpoints Extractor.
+A powerful Bash script for extracting URLs and API endpoints from HTML, JavaScript, and JSON content of web pages.
+Designed for security researchers, bug bounty hunters, and developers to streamline endpoint discovery.
+Simple to use, supports single or multiple URLs, and offers file-saving capabilities: https://github.com/yogsec/endpoints-extractor

+CORS Scanner is a Bash script designed to detect and analyze CORS misconfigurations in web applications.
+With its efficient concurrency and detailed output, it empowers developers and security researchers to identify potential vulnerabilities in Access-Control headers, ensuring robust web security: https://github.com/yogsec/CorsScanner

 ----